KindlyEvil/movie-wish-frontEnd-fasal/README.md

 ## clone the Server from `https://github.com/KindlyEvil/movie-wish-backEnd-fasal.git`

---> Open your Terminal in Server Directory.
+--> Open your Terminal inside the Server Directory.

 --> run `npm install`